 - Copy of a valid passport

-- Academic transcript
+- Academic Transcripts

 - A CV (if applicable)

 Alright!
 It’s time to sign up and fill the application form on the UCAS website.
-All the applications to UK universities are submitted through the portal of UCAS(Universities and College Admission Service) website.
-A single application form will give you a chance to apply at 5 universities at once.
-You can also apply for 5 different courses.
+All the applications to UK universities are submitted through the portal of Universities and College Admission Service website.
+A single application form to study in UK will give you a chance to apply to 5 universities at once for 5 different courses.
 Also, this is also the time to pay the Immigration Health Surcharge.

 Note: if you’re from a Non-EU state, be sure to apply before 1 September and 30 June.
 And if you’re from an EU state, be sure to apply before 15 January.
 Otherwise, they may mention you in the list of late applicants.

 - A valid passport

-- Proof of financial ability
+- Proof of financial stability